-Component 2 - Externally Set Assignment: Art
+Component 2 - Externally Set Assignment

-Component 2 is compulsory for all candidates.
 This is an externally set assignment which is marked by Cambridge International.
 There is a question paper for this component.
 You may download the question paper from Cambridge International and give it to candidates as soon as it is released.
 Refer to the Cambridge Handbook for the year of examination for more information.